CmEinsig/Project-What-2-Watch/README.md

 ## Usage

 The User will be able to type in a movie name and the page will display the ratings and reviews for that particular movie from 2 different apis.
-The user's search history will automatically save upon search and can be deleted by clicking on the remove button. https://cmeinsig.github.io/Project-What-2-Watch/
+The user's search history will automatically save upon search and can be deleted by clicking on the remove button.
+[Link to deployed site](https://cmeinsig.github.io/Project-What-2-Watch/)

 ![alt text](assets/images/screenshot.png)